wp-plugins/wp-cloudy/readme.txt

 Many features like:

 * NEW!
 New paid Add-on : WP Cloudy Geolocation, allows your visitors to get a geolocation weather.
 * NEW!
+Add disable cache button in WP Cloudy settings
+* NEW!
 Cache system to prevent OpenWeatherMap failure
 * NEW!
 Change date format (12h or 24h)
 * NEW!
 Display temperatures unit (C / F)
 * NEW!
 Tabs in WP Cloudy admin panel for better UX
 * NEW!
 New option to enable/disable CSS3 animations
 * NEW!
 Add 14-day forecast
 * NEW!
 New option to display (or not) Sunrise / Sunset
 * NEW!
 New option to display (or not) today date + temperatures (min-max/average)
 * NEW!
 Add WP Cloudy widget dashboard
 * NEW!
 Add a button to integrate the weather shortcode in tinymce editor more easily
 * NEW!
 Now with SVG animated icons (thanks to Noah Blon => http://codepen.io/noahblon )
 * NEW!
 Adding an options panel to bypass options for individual weather
 * NEW!
 Support OpenStreetMap (layers included: current weather, stations, clouds, precipitation, snow, wind, temperature, pressure)

 * Retina ready (SVG + CSS3)